 From 14 September 2019, new rules apply that affect the way banks or other payment services providers check that the person requesting access to their account or trying to make a payment is the person permitted to make a payment and validate specific payment instructions.
 We have agreed to give firms extra time to implement these rules in some circumstances.
-We explain our expectations.
+We explain our expectations below.

 The new rules, referred to as Strong Customer Authentication (SCA), are intended to enhance the security of payments and limit fraud during this authentication process.